chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-06-27-new-directive-llvm.markdown

 ---
 ### Features

 In this tutorial we will cover how to add a new OpenMP directive in clang/LLVM compiler.
-The goal of this tutorial is to add a new OpenMP directive hello (`#pragma omp hello`) which will give a failed message if the next statement is not a for loop.
+The goal of this tutorial is to add a new OpenMP directive -- metadirective (`#pragma omp metadirective [clause[[,]clause]...]`), defined in OpenMP Specification 5.0, that can specify multiple directive variants of which one may be conditionally selected to replace the metadirective based on the enclosing OpenMP context.

 ---